-For more information about language proficiency testing procedures, please contact the department chair, Dr. Rafael Iglesias at (630) 829-6268 or riglesias@ben.edu.
+For more information about language proficiency testing procedures, please contact the department chair, Dr. Olga Lambert at (630) 829-6291/olambert@ben.edu or Dr. Beth Vinkler at (630) 829-6264/bvinkler@ben.edu.

 Study Abroad and Internships:

 All majors and minors in languages are strongly encouraged to spend at least a summer, and preferably a semester, studying abroad.
 This experience is vital in that it gives the student the opportunity to experience firsthand the culture he or she has studied at Benedictine.
 It also provides intensive real-life language exposure and practice that simply cannot be replicated in the classroom.